6-Hydroxy-DMT: Pharmacology

 Although it was inactive as a psychedelic in humans, 6-hydroxy-DMT has been found to produce pharmacological effects in animals, albeit with diminished potency compared to dimethyltryptamine (DMT).
 As examples, in terms of behavioral effects, 6-hydroxy-DMT was ≥3-fold less potent in rats, >10-fold less potent in cats, and 3-fold less potent in monkeys.
 It was suggested by Richard Glennon and colleagues that the reduced activity of 6-hydroxy-DMT may be due to its greater hydrophilicity and reduced ability to penetrate the blood–brain barrier analogously to the case of bufotenin.

 Subsequent research assessed 6-hydroxy-DMT at the serotonin receptors in vitro.
 It was found to have detectable but very low affinity for the serotonin 5-HT_{2} receptors (K_{i} ≥ 6,300–19,000 nM).

 Chemistry

 Properties

 The predicted log P of 6-HO-DMT is 2.4.
 For comparison, the predicted log P of psilocin (4-HO-DMT) is 2.1 and of bufotenin (5-HO-DMT) is 1.2.

 Analogues

-Analogues of 6-hydroxy-DMT include 6-hydroxytryptamine (6-HT or 6-HO-T), dimethyltryptamine (DMT), 6-HO-DMT, 6-MeO-DMT, 5,6-MDO-DMT, and 6-fluoro-DMT, among others.
+Analogues of 6-hydroxy-DMT include 6-hydroxytryptamine (6-HT or 6-HO-T), dimethyltryptamine (DMT), 6-HO-DMT, 6-MeO-DMT, 5,6-MDO-DMT, 6-methyl-DMT, and 6-fluoro-DMT, among others.